telecombook/book/_sources/intro.md

 The long-term objective of this TelecomBook is to provide an intuitive understanding of telecommunication systems through mathematical expressions and simulations.
 The book will cover three main topics:
 - Probability theory
-- Signal detection, decision, and estimation
+- Signal detection, decision, and estimation theory
 - Telecommunications theory